patrickgtwalker/W_Kenya_ANC_fitting/README.md

 2. Install the required R packages: The setup.R script includes pacman to automatically install and load the required packages.

+3. If you have never used the 'greta' R package before you will need to run the function greta::install_greta_deps() before running the RMarkdown script to install the required dependencies.

-3. Run the RMarkdown script:
+4. Run the RMarkdown script:
     rmarkdown::render("docs/malaria_analysis.Rmd")

 Note: The RMarkdown script may take a long time to run.
 We have included